CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

 .. rst:directive:: vhdl:autorecord

-    Autoamtically generates a documentation for a record-defined type.
+    Automatically generates a documentation for a record-defined type.
 Has one required argument, the name of the type to document.
 For the automatic generation to work, the :py:attr:`vhdl_autodoc_source_path` configuration
-    option must be set to point to a valid directory containing VHDL sources describing the target entity.
+    option must be set to point to a valid directory containing VHDL sources describing the type.
 See :ref:`autodoc_usage` for further instructions on how the source must be set up.

+.. rst:directive:: vhdl:autotype

+    Automatically generates a documentation for a type other than enumeration- record-defined one.
+Has one required argument, the name of the type to document.
+For the automatic generation to work, the :py:attr:`vhdl_autodoc_source_path` configuration option must be set to point to a valid directory containing VHDL sources describing the type.
+See :ref:`autodoc_usage` for further instructions on how the sources must be set up.